cbib/dypfish/README.md

 DypFISH is a python library designed for the analysis of mRNA and protein distributions in single cell confocal images.
 Using this library it is possible to analyse patterns of clustering of mRNA and proteins, dependencies of mRNA-protein localization on MTOC orientation as well as interdependent dynamics globally and at specific subcellular locations.

-Input to the DypFISH library functions are preprocessed images stored in HDF5 files.
+DypFISH library functions take as input the preprocessed images stored in HDF5 files.
 Examples of analysis scripts that use our library for different spatial and temporal statistics on mRNA FISH and protein IF data are also provided.

 # Provided datasets